 The C seal is a safety warranty of the product introduced on the market.

-UMS is responsible for the product's safety, reliability and performance only if:
+ASCOM UMS is responsible for the product's safety, reliability and performance only if:

-- Use and maintenance comply with User Manual instructions; - This Manual is stored in good conditions and all sections are readable; - Configurations, changes and repairs are only performed by UMS authorized personnel; - The Product's usage environment complies with safety regulations; - The environment's wiring system is highly efficient and complies with related regulations.
+- Use and maintenance comply with User Manual instructions; - This Manual is stored in good conditions and all sections are readable; - Configurations, changes and repairs are only performed by personnel formed and authorized by ASCOM UMS; - The Product's usage environment complies with safety regulations; - The environment's wiring system is highly efficient and complies with related regulations.